Colloidal gold: Toxicity due to size of nanoparticles

 Toxicity in certain systems can also be dependent on the size of the nanoparticle.
 AuNSs size 1.4 nm were found to be toxic in human skin cancer cells (SK-Mel-28), human cervical cancer cells (HeLa), mouse fibroblast cells (L929), and mouse macrophages (J774A.1), while 0.8, 1.2, and 1.8 nm sized AuNSs were less toxic by a six-fold amount and 15 nm AuNSs were nontoxic.
 There is some evidence for AuNP buildup after injection in in vivo studies, but this is very size dependent.
 1.8 nm AuNPs were found to be almost totally trapped in the lungs of rats.
-Different sized AuNPs were found to buildup in the blood, brain, stomach, pancreas, kidneys, liver, and spleen.
+Different sized AuNPs were found to build-up in the blood, brain, stomach, pancreas, kidneys, liver, and spleen.

 Biosafety and biokinetics investigations on biodegradable ultrasmall-in-nano architectures have demonstrated that gold nanoparticles are able to avoid metal accumulation in organisms through escaping by the renal pathway.